Software and System Setup

 Bases2Fastq Installation

 Set up Bases2Fastq using Docker or static binary.
-Static binary requires downloading and extracting the static binary.
 Current and previous versions are available for installation.

 Install the Current Version